mortezakowkabi/jcb-persian-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 [00:00:00](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 (_Click on these time links to see Youtube video_)

-Cost-benefit projection will be used as our component.
+Cost-Benefit projection will be used as our component.

 ### Settings - Custom Admin View